-Described as skillful, clever, and vicious, Dozier was a “jack-of-all-trades,” involved in a wide variety of crimes that made him an extremely difficult man to apprehend.
-His varied misdeeds included thievery of every imaginable kind including cattle rustling, robbing stores and banks, holding up stagecoaches, and taking the last bit of a cash from lonely riders on the trail.
-He was also the leader of a horse-stealing ring, acted as a fence for stolen jewels, and was involved in a number of land swindles.
+Described as skillful, clever, and vicious, Dozier was a “jack-of-all-trades,” involved in a wide variety of crimes that made him a tough man to apprehend.
+His varied misdeeds included thievery of every imaginable kind, including cattle rustling, robbing stores, and banks, holding up stagecoaches, and taking the last bit of cash from lonely riders on the trail.
+He was also the leader of a horse-stealing ring, acted as a fence for stolen jewels, and was involved in several land swindles.
 In some cases, he was said to have been known to torture and even kill persons from whom he wished to obtain information.

-For years Dozier had been pursued by various lawmen some of whom were U.S. Deputy Marshals working under the iron hand of Judge Isaac Parker who presided over the United States District Court in Fort Smith, Arkansas.
-At that time, this was the only Federal court with jurisdiction over the lawless Indian Territory that had been overrun with cattle and horse thieves, whiskey peddlers, and bandits who sought refuge in the untamed territory that was free of a “White Man’s Court” until 1875.
+For years, Dozier had been pursued by various lawmen, some of whom were U.S. Deputy Marshals working under Judge Isaac Parker’s iron hand, who presided over the United States District Court in Fort Smith, Arkansas.
+At that time, this was the only Federal court with jurisdiction over the lawless Indian Territory that had been overrun with cattle and horse thieves, whiskey peddlers, and bandits seeking refuge in the untamed territory was free of a “White Man’s Court” until 1875.

 By 1878, the clever outlaw, who openly scoffed at law enforcement, including the U.S. Marshals and Judge Parker, was actively being trailed by none other than famed U.S. Deputy Bass Reeves.
-Eventually, Dozier learned that Reeves was following him and sent word to the lawman that if he didn’t stop hunting him, he would kill him.
-But Reeves was undaunted and soon got his own message back to Dozier, stating that the outlaw would have to stop running and when he did, Bass was ready to give him the chance.
+Eventually, Dozier learned that Reeves was following him and sent word to the lawman that he would kill him if he didn’t stop hunting him.
+But Reeves was undaunted and soon got his own message back to Dozier, stating that the outlaw would have to stop running, and when he did, Bass was ready to give him the chance.
 No further messages were exchanged as Dozier continued to run and Reeves continued to follow him.

-On December 20, 1878, Bass, along with only one posseman, knew they were getting close as they rode deeper and deeper into the Cherokee Hills.
+On December 20, 1878, Bass and only one posseman knew they were getting close as they rode deeper and deeper into the Cherokee Hills.
 That night, a storm erupted the two lawmen began looking for a dry place to camp for the night.
 As they were close to finding a good spot, they heard the sound of a gunshot at about the same time as a bullet whizzed by Reeves’ head.
 The two lawmen immediately ran for cover, expecting more gunshots to follow, but heard only silence.

 Then Reeves saw a shadow moving through the trees and fired twice.
 The gunfire was quickly returned, at which point the lawman dove for cover.